musikele/blog-eleventy/_posts/2018-12-12-remembering-the-bad-bad-days-of-browser-wars.md

 date: 2018-12-12
 tags:
   - post
   - html
-- " javascript"
+  - javascript
   - css
   - internet explorer
   - jquery
   - chrome
   - firefox
   - edge
   - safari
   - microsoft
   - google
   - apple
   - mozilla
 header-img: "/images/1472784019browser-wars-over.png"
 description: 'Starting from 2006, what is changed to the web plaftorm, what we have now and where are we going.
 Should we leave all the web to only one browser? '